Environment of Azerbaijan: Climate

-The climate of Azerbaijan is unique, as nine of the Earth's eleven climate zones are found in Azerbaijan.
+The climate of Azerbaijan is unique, as nine of the Earth's eleven climate zones are found in Azerbaijan, although sitting in the temperate zone.

 Temperature, precipitation, humidity, evaporation and cloudiness all influence the landscape and climate of Azerbaijan.

 The climate varies considerably from east to west.
 In the western mountains, the weather is drier and more extreme.
 The eastern part of Azerbaijan, near the Caspian Sea, has a more moderate climate.

 As a predominantly mountainous country, Azerbaijan is surrounded by the Greater Caucasus, Lesser Caucasus, Talysh Mountains and North Iranian Mountains.

 All these aspects create a unique climate in Azerbaijan.

 Flora

 Azerbaijan has a rich flora, over 4,500 species of plants have been classified in the country.
-Due to the unique climate in Azerbaijan, flora is much richer - based on the number of species - than that of other republics of the South Caucasus.
+Due to the unique climate in Azerbaijan, flora is much richer – based on the number of species – than that of other republics of the South Caucasus.
 About two thirds of all of the species present in the entire Caucasus region can be found in Azerbaijan.